-Jason Motlagh's "Ghosts of Rana Plaza" on the collapse of a Bangladeshi garment factory is one of the finalists in this year's Daniel Pearl Award.
+Jason Motlagh's "Ghosts of Rana Plaza" on the collapse of a Bangladeshi garment factory, which won last year's Daniel Pearl Award.

-If you have any questions, email SAJA Awards Chair Anup Kaphle at email@example.com
+If you have any questions, please email Anup Kaphle at email@example.com

 Established in honor of Wall Street Journal reporter Daniel Pearl, who was killed while reporting in Pakistan, this award recognizes outstanding in-depth reporting that exhibits the kind of courage and integrity that Pearl embodied in his work.

 Outstanding multimedia story about South Asia, or the worldwide South Asian diaspora (includes video stories, audio slideshows, interactive graphics)

 Only for journalists of South Asian origin working in North America for any media outlet: